Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Several spiritual principles are a part of step 10.
 For example:

-Perhaps acceptance is the most important of all of the spiritual principles in step 10.
-In step 10, you recognize your present condition and don’t attempt to change it or rebel against it.
-You might feel uncomfortable about things, but instead of avoiding it and pushing it down (and drinking), you confront it and take personal responsibility.
+In step 10, you recognize your present condition and don’t attempt to change or rebel against it.
+You might feel uncomfortable about things.
+However, you must confront it and take personal responsibility instead of avoiding and pushing it.

-It’s a step that helps you accept your situation every day and remain grounded in reality.
-You conduct an ongoing personal inventory, daily or even hourly when needed.
-This helps you stay free from frustration, anger, self-righteousness, and fear.
+It’s a step that helps you accept your situation daily and remain grounded in reality.
+You conduct an ongoing personal inventory daily or hourly when needed.
+You can turn things over to your higher power or God and continue progressing in your recovery.

 The daily inventory questions to ask in step 10 include:

-You can do this spot check anytime and anywhere.
-It’s helpful to create daily to-do lists to keep you on track.
 Also, take time each day to journal your thoughts and feelings.
-If things seem off or you’re struggling with something, check in with your sponsor or a trusted friend.
+If things seem off or you’re struggling, check in with your sponsor or a trusted friend.

 Several things can help you move through step 10, including:

 In this step, self-appraisal should become a habit.
 This is the step in which you put into daily practice all you’ve learned in the previous steps.
-No matter what occurs in your life, you apply the lessons you’ve learned by working the steps.

 This isn’t to say you won’t fail.
 If you notice an emotional disturbance, do a self-inventory as soon as possible.
 This silences your volatile emotions and helps build your character.